bjcliangMIT/Readings/Network.md

 *  Shi, Feng, et al. “Weaving the Fabric of Science: Dynamic Network Models of Science's Unfolding Structure.”
 Social Networks, vol. 43, 2015, pp. 73–85., doi:10.1016/j.socnet.2015.02.006.
 *  Feng, Shi, and James Evans.
 “Science and Technology Advance through Surprise.”
 ArXiv: Digital Libraries (Cs.DL), arXiv:1910.09370.

+### Agent-Based Modeling

+### Big Data Applications
+* Jie Tang, Jing Zhang, Limin Yao, Juanzi Li, Li Zhang, and Zhong Su.
+ArnetMiner: Extraction and Mining of Academic Social Networks.
+In Proceedings of the Fourteenth ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (SIGKDD'2008). pp.990-998.
+* Jia, Jayson S., et al. “Triadic Embeddedness Structure in Family Networks Predicts Mobile Communication Response to a Sudden Natural Disaster.”
+Nature Communications, vol. 12, no. 1, 2021, doi:10.1038/s41467-021-24606-7.
+* Tan, Suo-yi, et al. “Mobility in China, 2020: A Tale of Four Phases.”
+National Science Review, 2021, doi:10.1093/nsr/nwab148.
+* Chang, Serina, et al. “Mobility Network Models of COVID-19 Explain Inequities and Inform Reopening.”
+Nature, vol. 589, no. 7840, 2020, pp. 82–87., doi:10.1038/s41586-020-2923-3.
+* Han, Xiaoyi, et al. “Quantifying Covid-19 Importation Risk in a Dynamic Network of Domestic Cities and International Countries.”
+Proceedings of the National Academy of Sciences, vol. 118, no. 31, 2021, doi:10.1073/pnas.2100201118.
+* Musciotto, Federico, et al. “High-Frequency Trading and Networked Markets.”
+Proceedings of the National Academy of Sciences, vol. 118, no. 26, 2021, doi:10.1073/pnas.2015573118.
+* Tang, Qian-Yuan, and Kunihiko Kaneko.
+“Dynamics-Evolution Correspondence in Protein Structures.”
+Physical Review Letters, vol. 127, no. 9, 26 Aug.
+2021, doi.org/10.1103/PhysRevLett.127.098103.

 ## Unclassified
 * Beckfield, Jason.
 2010.
 “The Social Structure of the World Polity” American Journal of Sociology.
 115:1018-1068.
 * Breiger, R. L. 1974.
 “The Duality of Persons and Groups.”
 Social Forces 53:181- 90.
+* Sewell, William Jr. (1992.)
+A Theory of Structure: Duality, Agency, and Transformation.
+American Journal of Sociology 98, 1:1-29.
 * Moody, James.
 2004.
 “The Structure of a Social Science Collaboration Network” American Sociological Review 69:213-264.
 * Blau, Peter M. and Joseph E. Schwartz.
 1997.
 Crosscutting Social Circles: Testing A Macrostructural Theory of Intergroup Relations.
 New Brunswick, N.J: Transaction.
-* Fischer, Claude S. 2009.
-“Comment: The 2004 GSS Finding of Shrunken Social Networks: An Artifact?
-(Links to an external site.).”
-American Sociological Review 74:657-669.
-* McPherson, Miller, Lynn Smith-Lovin, and Matthew E. Brashears.
-2009.
-“Reply: Models and Marginals: Using Survey Evidence to Study Social Networks.”
-American Sociological Review 74:670-681.
 * Lee, Byungkyu, and Peter Bearman.
 2017.
 “Important Matters in Political Context.”
 Sociological Science 4: 1–30.
 * Frank, Kenneth, et. al “The Social Dynamics of Mathematics Course taking in High School” American Journal of Sociology.
 * McFarland, D. A., & Thomas, R. J. (2006).
 Bowling young: How youth voluntary associations influence adult political participation.
 American sociological review, 71(3), 401-425.
 * Chu, Johan SG, and Gerald F. Davis.
 “Who killed the inner circle?
 The decline of the American corporate interlock network.”
 American Journal of Sociology3 (2016): 714-754.
 * Zachary, Wayne W. “An Information Flow Model for Conflict and Fission in Small Groups.”
 Journal of Anthropological Research, vol. 33, no. 4, 1977, pp. 452–473., doi:10.1086/jar.33.4.3629752.
-* Jie Tang, Jing Zhang, Limin Yao, Juanzi Li, Li Zhang, and Zhong Su.
-ArnetMiner: Extraction and Mining of Academic Social Networks.
-In Proceedings of the Fourteenth ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (SIGKDD'2008). pp.990-998.
 * Knoke, David, and Edward Laumann.
 “The Social Organization of National Policy Domains: An Exploration of Some Structural Hypotheses.”
 Social Structure and Network Analysis, 1982, pp. 255–270.
 * L Freeman, Linton C., and Cynthia M. Webster.
 “Interpersonal Proximity in Social and Cognitive Space.”
 Social Cognition, vol. 12, no. 3, 1994, pp. 223–247., doi:10.1521/soco.1994.12.3.223.
-* Burt, Ronald S. “Network Items and the General Social Survey.”
-Social Networks, vol. 6, no. 4, 1984, pp. 293–339., doi:10.1016/0378-8733(84)90007-8.
 * Koduri, Nihal, and Andrew W. Lo.
 “The Origin of Cooperation.”
 Proceedings of the National Academy of Sciences, vol. 118, no. 26, 2021, doi:10.1073/pnas.2015572118.
 * Vadisala, Jyothi, and Valli Kumari Vatsavayi.
 “Challenges in Social Network Data Privacy .”
 International Journal of Computational Intelligence Research, ISSN 0973-1873 13, no. 5, 2017, pp. 965–979.
-* Jia, Jayson S., et al. “Triadic Embeddedness Structure in Family Networks Predicts Mobile Communication Response to a Sudden Natural Disaster.”
-Nature Communications, vol. 12, no. 1, 2021, doi:10.1038/s41467-021-24606-7.
-* Tan, Suo-yi, et al. “Mobility in China, 2020: A Tale of Four Phases.”
-National Science Review, 2021, doi:10.1093/nsr/nwab148.
-* Chang, Serina, et al. “Mobility Network Models of COVID-19 Explain Inequities and Inform Reopening.”
-Nature, vol. 589, no. 7840, 2020, pp. 82–87., doi:10.1038/s41586-020-2923-3.
-* Han, Xiaoyi, et al. “Quantifying Covid-19 Importation Risk in a Dynamic Network of Domestic Cities and International Countries.”
-Proceedings of the National Academy of Sciences, vol. 118, no. 31, 2021, doi:10.1073/pnas.2100201118.
-* Musciotto, Federico, et al. “High-Frequency Trading and Networked Markets.”
-Proceedings of the National Academy of Sciences, vol. 118, no. 26, 2021, doi:10.1073/pnas.2015573118.
-* Tang, Qian-Yuan, and Kunihiko Kaneko.
-“Dynamics-Evolution Correspondence in Protein Structures.”
-Physical Review Letters, vol. 127, no. 9, 26 Aug.
-2021, doi.org/10.1103/PhysRevLett.127.098103.
 * Van Der Gaag, M., & Snijders, T. A. B.  The resource generator: Social capital quantification with concrete items.
 Social Networks, 27(1), 2005, 1–29. https://doi.org/10.1016/j.socnet.2004.10.001
 * Davis, Allison, et al. Deep South: A Social Anthropological Study of Caste and Class.
 University of Chicago Press, 1941.
 * Barabasi, Albert-Laszlo.
 “Section 4.”
 Network Science: The Scale-Free Property, 2014. accessed from https://barabasi.com/f/623.pdf